smithmd/clojureforce/resources/public/md/docs.md

 Clicking on a link to view a report's display for the first time will prompt you to:

-a.
-Log in with Salesforce if you aren't already
+1. Log in with Salesforce if you aren't already
-b.
-Authorize the application to pull data and a list of your most recently viewed reports.
+1. Authorize the application to pull data and a list of your most recently viewed reports.

 After this, any subsequent views will (at the most) ask you to log in to salesforce, then display the page.